What About the Death Penalty?

 On Thursday of last week, the governors of Alabama and Tennessee declined to intervene in scheduled executions of convicted murderers, and both men were put to death.

 As I mentioned here, he also spoke approvingly of growing opposition to the death penalty as a sign of Christ’s victory over the culture of death.
+(Read “Why the Register Opposes the Death Penalty.”)

 The Catholic Church teaches that abortion is intrinsically evil and that the death penalty is not.
 Yet what is gravely evil extrinsically, dependent in part on circumstances, is no less gravely evil for not being intrinsically evil, and the moral case that all human life is sacred is felt by many on both sides of the abortion debate, including John Paul II, to be undermined by support for the death penalty.